Supporting sales teams and working with business development

-- Involve your whole team in social media and have some fun – hey may come up with different ideas to engage with customers and prospects at this time
+- Involve your whole team in social media and have some fun – they may come up with different ideas to engage with customers and prospects at this time.

-- Check in with old contacts, re-connect and invite them to webinars, virtual industry events etc. – it’s a great opportunity to come back together
+- Check in with old contacts, re-connect and invite them to webinars, virtual industry events etc. – it is a great opportunity to come back together.

 - Look at how you can add value to your current clients – is there something you can offer them that will really help them at this time?

 - Is there anything you can provide to prospects as value-add to support them with and provide some useful guidance at this time?